 For those of you who are visual learners, here are a few professional blog posts to consider.
 The OCM Blog is written for college students.
 Please notice the blog focuses on a specific audience segment (college students), it offers links to its social media pages, and it generates revenue from its store.
 I like the BBC’s College of Journalism blog for its use of media in the blog, an easy-to-read list of posts, an their coverage issues relevant to future journalists and reporters.
 Finally, it is worth seeing an example of your peers’ blogs from other institutions.
 Analyze the differences among these three blogs.

-Lab Assignments Week Three:
+Lab Assignments Week Three – Day One:

 Today you will continue to create your website.
 Remember that in our media and app saturated culture, you must create a site that will appeal to readers so they do not bounce.
 (Yes, “bounce” is a common term within web design culture)

-- Review a product or service related to your website’s topic.
+Once you are finished with that, please review a product or service related to your website’s topic.
 You should include pictures.
 Please write a professional product or service review.